Net metering

 Important information if you’re entering into a third-party agreement

-Before deciding to enter a third-party agreement, you must first contact us to ensure Toronto Hydro’s system capacity can safely connect you to its Net Metering program and your eligibility criteria meet the minimum requirements.
-Email us at der@torontohydro.com to see if you’re eligible to participate in our Net Metering program.
+Before deciding to enter a third-party agreement, you must first contact us to ensure Toronto Hydro’s system capacity can safely connect you to its Net Metering Program and your eligibility criteria meet the minimum requirements.
+Email us at der@torontohydro.com to see if you’re eligible to participate in our Net Metering Program.

 We must also receive the Net Metering Confirmation of Disclosure before you sign up for a Power Purchase Agreement if you entered into an agreement with a third party.
 You can find the Confirmation of Disclosure on the Ontario Energy Board’s (OEB) retailer forms and templates for net metering webpage.